dotnet/docs-aspire/docs/fundamentals/app-host-overview.md

 ### Waiting for resources

 In some cases, you might want to wait for a resource to be ready before starting another resource.
 For example, you might want to wait for a database to be ready before starting an API that depends on it.
-To express this dependency, use the `WaitFor` method:
+To express this dependency, use the <xref:Aspire.Hosting.ResourceBuilderExtensions.WaitFor*> method:

 ```csharp
 var builder = DistributedApplication.CreateBuilder(args);